UtrechtUniversity/research-engineering/README.md

 #### What we do
 We support UU researchers of all domains in various stages of their research; from social sciences to natural sciences, from students to professors, from planning to execution.

+Our core activities are:
+- developing sustainable and robust research software;
+- training researchers in software best practices;
+- building a research software community at Utrecht University.

 We can help you with, for example:
+- defining technical implementation of your research plan or grant proposal;
+- assessing technical feasability of your research method;
 - finding the appropiate digital technology for your research;
+- developing [FAIR](https://fair-software.nl/) research software to anwer your research question;
 - setting up a data processing pipeline;
-- developing [FAIR](https://fair-software.nl/) research software to anwer your research question;
 - selecting and using [High Performance and Cloud computing](docs/hpc.md) facilities;
-- formulating the technical aspect of your research plan or grant proposal.
+- connecting to potential knowledge partners.

 #### How we work
 We provide consultancy and engineering in research projects in various formats: